 2026-04-17

-What Is a SOUL.md File and Why Does Your AI Agent Need One
+What Is a SOUL.md File?
+AI Agent Identity Explained

 Most people build AI agents the wrong way.